-When trying to create a smart factory environment, it firstly comes down to the practical aspects such as overall system architecture and ensuring the multitude of new sensors and actuators will have the ability to communicate via a network.
+When trying to create a smart factory environment, it first comes down to the practical aspects such as overall system architecture and ensuring the multitude of new sensors and actuators will have the ability to communicate via a network.

 Industrial networks should be thought of as the foundation of the smart factory.
 Used for process control and monitoring, they utilize protocols (a set of rules that the system must adhere to) to govern the language, media and topology of the network itself.
 By using industrial networks, you can make your sensors and actuators more intelligent, which will eventually lead to better performance, more flexible manufacturing and the ability to integrate factory installations with IT systems.

-Communication enabled devices are used extensively in the modern factory.
-Microprocessor based systems provide advanced functions such as analogue monitoring, control and high speed motion control as well as data sharing over communication networks.
+Communication-enabled devices are used extensively in the modern factory.
+Microprocessor based systems provide advanced functions such as analogue monitoring, control and high-speed motion control as well as data sharing over communication networks.

 Selecting the right network

 It’s clear that the shift towards the industrial internet of things (IIoT) is driving changes in the market.
 Ethernet networks are rapidly gaining popularity.
 Many of these networks and protocols are specifically designed for industrial applications, as they offer integration with the IT infrastructure, Internet connectivity and remote monitoring.

 Many of the Ethernet networks and protocols, such as PROFINET IO, EtherNet/IP, EtherCat and Modbus TCP, have been around for the past 15 years.
 However, until now, the prohibitive cost of installing these systems limited the scope of possible applications to those requiring the highest levels of sophistication.
 As a result, more economical fieldbus networks such as PROFIBUS DP, DeviceNet, CANopen and AS interface have been popular in the past for less complex operations.